vastril4o/iptv.bsc/resources.iptv.com.bulsat/README.md

 Add-on for [Kodi](https://kodi.tv), this addon will generate .m3u and .xml files for channel stream and epg data from [www.bulsat.com](http://www.bulsat.com).

 ### Disclaimer
 This plugin is not officially commisioned/supported by Bulsatcom.
-The trademark "Bulsatcom" is registered by "Bulsatcom"
+The trademark "Bulsatcom" is registered by "Bulsatcom", visit [www.bulsat.com](http://www.bulsat.com).

 ## Requirements
 * Active user registration in [www.bulsat.com](http://www.bulsat.com)